 There’s a lot more to this story — National Geographic did a great job explaining the CDC’s reasoning, and NPR published an easy-to-read map of where masks are most needed.
 The big takeaway is, with just 49 percent of the nation vaccinated, and rare cases of vaccinated people contracting and transmitting the virus, we won’t be fully ditching masks anytime soon.

 Of course, you are going to have a better time sticking to the latest scientific advice if you have masks you love.
 To ensure that's the case, we have compiled the following roundup of our favorite masks, the result of countless hours of testing by our team over the past several months.

-Here you'll find masks for all sorts of purposes — from running to snow sports to visiting the barber and more.
-In other words, just what you need to ride this unholy beast of a pandemic out.
+Here you'll find masks for all sorts of purposes — just what you need to ride this unholy beast of a pandemic out safely.